 Holly Robins and Holly Torneby are the Co-Founders of Wildern, a design studio dedicated to creating engaging brands and delightful digital experiences.
 Holly Robins is a multi-media graphic designer specializing in identity/branding and responsive web design.
 Holly Torneby is an interactive product designer and visual brand developer.
 With extensive experience as a Creative Agency project lead her clients range from local startups to large enterprises.

 Meet the great Adra Boo.
 Adra is about the funk - party funk in all it’s 70’s and 80’s grit!
 She listens to soul, rock and all that, and you can hear it in how she crafts the words… like a modern griot - telling the story and inviting you in to watch as it happens… every single mood, every single second - the sexy, the sweet, and the sour.

-Ann Michael Dorgan is one of our newest Cloud members and is CEO of Gumball Enterprises, working with fortune 500 companies around the world as well as vibrant startups in the NW region; Whitepages, Simple Bank, Juno Therapeutics, PopCap Games, GE, Microsoft, Amazon, Boeing are just a few.
+Ann Michael Dorgan is the CEO of Gumball Enterprises, working with fortune 500 companies around the world as well as vibrant startups in the NW region; Whitepages, Simple Bank, Juno Therapeutics, PopCap Games, GE, Microsoft, Amazon, Boeing are just a few.
 Ann is a leadership development practitioner, practicing now for 20 years.
 Her MA is in AppliedBehavioral Science, she’s a professional certified coach through the International Coach Federation and is a Certified Mentor Coach

 Sound and vision.
 Lightning and a bottle.
 Together again for the first time, Ryan Cory and Chaun Osburn are Sound and Vision.
 Combining equal parts motion, music, and visuals, this dynamic duo is here for you.
 With over 30 years combined service in the field, let us help bring your vision to life.
 Act now, supplies limited.